skypjack/entt/docs/md/entity.md

 hand, they could get away with it without having to resort to particular expedients.

+Finally, `EnTT` can be configured via a few compile-time definitions to make some of its parts implicitly thread-safe, roughly speaking only the ones that really make sense and can't be turned around.<br/>
+In particular, when multiple instances of objects referencing the type index generator (such as the `registry` class) are used in different threads, then it might be useful to define `ENTT_USE_ATOMIC`.<br/>
+See the relevant documentation for more information.

 ## Iterators

 A special mention is needed for the iterators returned by views and groups.
 Most